Formica pratensis: Systematic

-Some morphs has previously been named as their own species, like F. nigropratensis Betrem 1962. and Formica nigricans Emery in 1909, but is nowdays considered junior synonymes of Formica pratensis.
+Some morphs have previously been named as their own species, like F. nigropratensis Betrem 1962 and Formica nigricans Emery in 1909, but are now considered junior synonymes of Formica pratensis.

 Description

 F. pratensis can reach a length of 4.5–9.5 mm in workers, slightly larger than in other species such as the more common southern wood ant F. rufa or F. polyctena.
 Queens reach a size of 9.5–11.3 mm.
 The thorax is mainly reddish, while the abdomen and the top of the head are black or dark brown.
 Generally, this large ant is much darker than other species of wood ants.
 Their whole bodies are covered with fine hairs.
 Two large deep black patch are present on the pronotum and mesonotum.
 The legs, antennae, and the well-developed mouthparts are reddish or dark brown.

 Life cycle

 Their nests are built from grasses, pine needles and straw, and can reach up to a meter in diameter.
 One nest can have either a single queen or very few.
 Winged males and females can be present in nests from late April to September, as this species reflects the production of two separate generations.
 The first generation of ants develop from late April to mid-July, the second generation from mid-August to late September.
 This species mainly feeds on insects and other small animals, and collects honeydew from aphids.